pluginever/wc-category-showcase/readme.txt

 2. Navigate to Plugins → Add New.
 3. Search **WooCommerce Category Showcase**.
 4. Click install and activate, respectively.
+5. After activation, you will see a new menu item called **WC Showcases** in your admin panel.
+6. Click on **WC Showcases → Add New** to create a new showcase.
+7. Choose a layout (Slider, Block, or Grid).
+8. Select the categories you want to display.
+9. Customize the settings as per your requirements.
+10. Click Publish to save your showcase.

 ### Manual Installation From WordPress Dashboard